-Me'Chosen Medical will be part of the Canadian national conference for family physicians, in its inaugural digital experience.
+Me'Chosen Medical attended the 2020 Canadian national conference for family physicians, in its inaugural digital experience.
 More information at Virtual FMF 2020.

 Welcome to Dr. Ian Hyams and medical office assistant Jennifer Blum, who have begun providing a visiting clinic, for Vancouver Island patients with FM/CFS/Lyme, so that they can access treatment expertise locally.
 More information at Hyams Clinic.